2mohitarora/genai-demo/3_Code_Generation.md

     6. Complete step 9 to final UI
     .....
     ```
-3. In case of errors, keep using Cursor creatively to get error fixed.
+3. In case of errors, keep using Cursor/Windsurf creatively to get error fixed.
 Good luck.